mgenware/node-mean-template-wc/README.md

 ## Commands

-### Common Commands
+### For development

 - `yarn dev` starts the development mode, which watches and compiles all source files including tests files.
-- `yarn t` runs tests in development mode. usually, you keep two terminal tabs, one for `yarn dev`, the other for `yarn t`.
+- `yarn t` runs tests in development mode.
+You can keep two terminal tabs during development, one for `yarn dev`, the other for `yarn t`.

+### For production

-- `yarn test` or `yarn build` cleans, lints, compiles sources and runs tests.
+- `yarn test` (or `yarn build`) cleans, lints, compiles sources and runs tests.

 ### Other Commands

-Normally, you do not need to manually run these commands, they are already integrated into other commands.
+Usually, you do not need to manually run these commands, they are already integrated into other commands.

-- `yarn lint` lints the whole project using TSLint, auto triggered by `yarn test`.
+- `yarn lint` lints the project using ESLint, auto triggered by `yarn test`.
-- `yarn clean` removes the compiled files, auto triggered by `yarn dev` and `yarn test`.
+- `yarn clean` removes the compiled files, auto triggered by `yarn dev` or `yarn test`.
-- `yarn compile` compiles all TypeScript source files, auto triggered by `yarn dev` and `yarn test`
+- `yarn compile` compiles all TypeScript source files, auto triggered by `yarn test`.